futtetennista/futtetennista.github.io/posts/docker/2017-11-15-docker-postgres.markdown

 tags: docker, postgres, snippet
 ---

-Docker containers can commmunicate with each other either using the deprecated links machinery or using user-defined networks.
+Docker containers can communicate with each other either using the deprecated links machinery or using user-defined networks.
 The latter also is the way to go when using `docker-compose` since a user-defined network is created by default (at least in recent versions).